kumar303/jstestnet/README.rst

   </body>
   </html>

-This is important because it enables your test suite to send results back to JS TestNet via `window.postMessage`_.
+This enables your test suite to send results back to JS TestNet via `window.postMessage`_.

 You will also need to be sure your web server is **not** sending a response header like this::